 Conclusion

-Grub Customizer provides a straightforward graphical interface for managing your GRUB2 bootloader configuration.
-You can now reorder boot entries, set default operating systems for dual-boot setups, adjust boot timeouts, and apply themes without manually editing configuration files.
-The PPA installation ensures you receive updates through your standard package manager, and you can restore your backup configuration at any time if your changes cause boot issues.
+Grub Customizer provides a graphical interface for managing your GRUB2 bootloader configuration without editing text files directly.
+You can now reorder boot entries for dual-boot systems, adjust timeouts, set default operating systems, and apply visual themes.
+The PPA installation ensures you receive updates through your standard package manager.
+The troubleshooting section above covers common issues, and you can restore your backup configuration at any time if boot problems occur.

 Additional Resources